SarahMcN25/data-representation-project/README.md

 ### Requirements text file

-`requirements.txt` contains a list of all the python packages requried to import in order to run the progamme.
+`requirements.txt` contains a list of all the python packages requried to import in order to run the progam.

 ### Hosting the server